SamMed05/c-cpp-notes/docs/cpp/operators.md

 The difference between *pre* and *post*-increment expressions is a bit confusing, but the names help.

-**Pre-incrementation** means the variable is incremented before the expression is set or evaluated.
+**Pre-increment** means that the variable is incremented *before* the expression is set or evaluated.
 If we write `y = ++x;` it's doing:
 ```cpp
 x++;